 This showcase features talented student finalists competing for the title of Instrumental Concerto Competition winner, and the opportunity to perform as soloist with a premiere School of Music large ensemble in the spring.
 This event is ticketed.
 For tickets, call (319) 273-4TIX.

 Executive Vice President and Provost

-UNI School of Music faculty artist Alexander Pershounin will present a double bass recital with collaborators and repertoire to be announced.
+Under the direction of UNI School of Music faculty artist and conductor John Len Wiles the UNI Concert Chorale will offer a fall choral music concert.
 This event is free and open to the public.